New

 Storybook docs tab

-Behind the scenes, Storybook Docs created a new “Docs” tab for each component.
-It populated the tab with frequently used documentation pieces like interactive previews, source code viewers, and an args table.
+Behind the scenes, Storybook populated the sidebar with a “Docs” entry for each component story that was configured via the tags metadata property, creating an auto-generated documentation page with the most frequently used pieces like interactive previews, source code viewers, and an args table.
 You’ll find similar features in the design system documentation of Shopify and Auth0.
 All in less than 2 minutes.

-So far, we’ve made lots of progress with little effort.
+So far, we've made a lot of progress with little effort, ensuring that our design system stays up to date codewise.
 Yet, the documentation still lacks a human touch.
-We need to give more context (why, when, and how) to other developers.
+We need to configure it and give other developers more context (why, when, and how).
+Start by adding a tags property to the Avatar component story in src/Avatar/Avatar.stories.jsx:

 Copy